canorve/CluSex/README.rst

 Why CluSex?
 ------------

-It is hard to find an satisfactory Sextractor configuration to detect all the objects in the image (see Haussler 2007).
-For example, a sextractor configuration can be optimized to detect large galaxies, but it might be unable to detect small dim galaxies, and vice versa.
+It is hard to find a satisfactory Sextractor configuration to detect all the objects in the image (see Haussler 2007).
+For instance, a Sextractor parameter configuration can be optimized to detect large galaxies, but it might be unable to detect small dim galaxies, and vice versa.
 In addition, Sextractor overestimates the size of low surface brightness galaxies inside regions of high density of objets.
 To see those